lbl-srg/ctrl-flow-dev/server/src/parser/README.md

 `Extend` statements in modelica are effectively treated as an additional parameter on a model.
 An implicit parameter name of `__extend` is given.
 There is a unique type for extend classes `InputGroupExtend`.

+`InputGroup`s have a reference to `InputGroupExtend` instance (in this case `ExampleModel` has a reference to `ExampleExtendModel`).
+The behavior required to 'flatten' inherited properties is taken care of in the `InputGroup` implementation.

-This extend element get added to the type store with the following path: `ExamplePackage.ExampleModel.__extend`
+This extend element get added to the type store with the following path: `ExamplePackage.ExampleModel.__extend`.
+This is a purely internal reference that is not exposed in linkage schema (and is likely not necessary since input groups hold onto a reference to the `InputGroupExtend` reference).

 3. `parameter Example.Component component`